Spring Selling Season

 It is reported that they “sold” the island of Manhattan to Dutch traders for $24 worth of beads on May 24th, 1626 to the Dutch West India Trading Company and later owned by the Van Cortlandt family.
 According to Wecksquaesgek Indian, Bobbie Hawkfeather, the last full-blooded Weckquaesgeek.
 His people got the better end of the deal.
 [Harlem World]

 The Harlem neighborhood continues to evolve and is undergoing its own rejuvenation.
-Harlem’s Future Tallest mixed-use residential Skyscraper, at 260-270 West 126th Street renderings have been revealed and will comprise a church, a 3-story theater and 34 residential loors.
+Harlem’s Future Tallest mixed-use residential Skyscraper, at 260-270 West 126th Street renderings, has been revealed and will comprise a church, a 3-story theater, and 34 residential floors.
 Curbed reporter Ameena Walker maps the rental and condo developments taking shape in the area in her article: “Central Harlem’s New Residential Development Surge“.

 6th Harlem Haberdashery 2019 Masquerade Ball

 Guests will dine, dance and drink, as well as, make memories at several interactive photo booth experiences – presented By Dash.
 Vintage Harlem Style & Old Hollywood Beauty With A Wave Of Beautiful Gowns & One-Of-A-Kind Tuxedos For A “Harlem Night Of Glamour & Giving”.
 Masquerade Ball at the Riverside Church South Hall on Saturday, March 9th from 7PM to 11PM.

 Harlem: The Migration and Integration of America’s African Voice